bigdevwhale/marat555.github.io/_posts/2020-03-21-postgresql-indexes.md

 add_to_popular_list: true
 ---

 There are several types of indexes in PostgreSQL.
-Beginners or those who have little to do with the database use the index that PostgreSQL creates by default (B-tree) or does not create them at all.
+Beginners or those who have little to do with the databases use the index that PostgreSQL creates by default (B-tree) or do not create them at all.
 It is necessary to know what indexes are used in which situations to speed up the execution of queries.
-In this post, I will try to examine this briefly and simply, without going into details of the internal structure.
+In this post, I will try to examine this briefly and simply, without going into details of the internal structure of indexes.

 {% include figure.html path=page.thumbnail_path %}